exonum/exonum-doc/src/get-started/test-service.md

 ---
 # Service Testing Tutorial

+!!! note
+    TestKit is also available in Java language.
+    Please refer to the [documentation][] for details.

 As blockchain technology is focused on security, a natural desire after [creating an Exonum service](create-service.md) is to test it.
 This tutorial shows how to accomplish this task with the help of